 Poor Use of Cash

 We spoke earlier about using excess cash to buy back stocks.
 This can be a double-edged sword.
 It depends on the perspective of investors.
-Most companies can always put the cash into research & development, to acquire competitors or for more profitable use.
+Most companies can always invest cash into research & development to acquire competitors or for more profitable use.

-Share buybacks can easily be concealed as compensations for top-level management.
+Share buybacks can easily be concealed as compensation for top-level management.
 Usually, shareholders must vote on the details of the buybacks.
-Shareholders aren’t always the winners when it comes to buybacks.
+As a result, shareholders aren’t always the winners regarding buybacks.

 Recent administrations have tried to tax buybacks for companies to reduce corporate profits, but it remains unsuccessful.
-There should be a change in the next quarters regarding this issue.
+Therefore, this issue should be changed in the next quarters.

-Lastly, we also spoke about how stock buybacks can be used to fix poor financial statements.
+Lastly, we also discussed how stock buybacks can be used to fix poor financial statements.
 In other cases, companies use their loans to buy back shares.
-This was the case during COVID.
-In the next section, we will take a look at various stock buyback examples across time.
+For example, this was the case during COVID.
+The next section will look at various stock buyback examples across time.

 COVID & 2008 Recession